by ProcureDeskLast Updated : Apr-21-2020

 Once you know the root cause, you can come up with different mitigation strategies for future projects.

-For example, for cases where you paid more than what you have budgeted for – you could negotiate a deal with the vendor that the pricing is not going to change for a fixed timeframe.
+For example, in cases where you paid more than what you have budgeted for – you could negotiate a deal with the vendor that the pricing is not going to change for a fixed timeframe.

 The next step in the framework is to link the projects to the purchasing process.